ThomasVon2021/pikvm-atx-adapter/README.md

 # ATXA

 ## 1. Introduction
 ATXA is an ATX adapter borad to manage the power of your computer.
 The product includes two modules A-board and B-board.
-A-board is connected to the Raspberry Pi, B-board is connected to the computer's motherboard, and A-board is connected to B-board through a network cable.
+A-board is connected to the Raspberry Pi, B-board is connected to the computer's motherboard, and A-board is connected to B-board through a network cable.Join to the <a href="https://discord.gg/9Y374gUF6C" target="_blank">Discord Community Chat</a> for news, questions and support!
 <img src="image/ATXA_A.png" style="zoom:10%">

 ![ATXA_B](image/ATXA_B.png)